nsbuitrago/parasail-rs/README.md

 # parasail-rs

-This crate provides safe Rust bindings to [parasail](), a vectorized pairwise sequence alignment C library.
+This crate provides safe Rust bindings and a wrapper to [parasail](), a SIMD pairwise sequence alignment C library.

 ## Usage